am2308/jenkins-devops/README.md

 Pre-Requisites:
  - Java (JDK)

-### Run the below commands to install Java and Jenkins
+### Run the below commands to install Java and Jenkins on Ubuntu

 Install Java